Face masks and social distancing have become the first line of defense in COVID-19 prevention.

 - Consult your eye doctor, who will examine your eyes and prescribe the best treatment.

 Having to wear a face mask to prevent COVID-19’s spread may cause dry eye, but relief is available.
-Contact The Dry Eye Center at Drs.
+Contact Drs.
 Farkas, Kassalow, Resnick & Associates if you are experiencing dry eye symptoms.
 We will determine the underlying cause of your dry eye and offer you the best solution so you can get back to having comfortable eyes and vision.

-The Dry Eye Center at Drs.
-Farkas, Kassalow, Resnick & Associates serves patients from New York City, The East Side, Roslyn and Nassau County, throughout New York.
+Drs.
+Farkas, Kassalow, Resnick & Associates serves patients from New York City, Roslyn, Long Island and Nassau County, throughout New York.